 Do you sell all your audio packs in 24-bit, 96kHz?
 Previously we have been selling our SFXs in 16 bit, 44.1kHz, but we are considering selling our new SFX packs in 24 bit, 96kHz from now on.

 Do you think to sell them at that quality is needful and makes a lot of difference?
 Because if we were to sell our SFXs in that quality, it will take up much more storage space on our website.
+The highest audio format we ever gave our clients in a game is 16 bit, 48kHz, and in videos are 48kHz, 24 bit.
+(5 Apr 2019)

 I've been contacted by a company to license some of my SFX to them and they requested that my 96 kHz was dropped to 48 kHz before delivery.

+This is because a small number of video editing software users experience issues with that sample rate on their video suites.
 I'm going to finish my Effective Trailer Series in 96k just to have consistency all throughout that series but all new sample packs after that will be recorded at 48 kHz 24 bit.
 Now I have an excuse to choose 48k and save some disk spaces.

 [ P.R.O - Performing Rights Organization ]